I can’t shake the feeling that there’s a strange man in my house.

 What a bizarre experience.
 One day your child is tripping over his own feet and gulping down more food than you ever thought possible.
 And then—BAM!—there is a full-grown man standing where your kid used to be.

 I wasn’t prepared for this.
+I wasn’t prepared for my son growing up.
 Why didn’t anybody warn me?

 One day, I suppose I’ll get used to his size, and this growing-up phenomenon won’t feel so foreign or abrupt.

 But certainly not today.